lgili/SpiceLab/examples/README.md

 This module provides a small helper `savefig(fig, path)` used by the examples to save figures without requiring a display.
 # CAT Examples

-Exemplos mínimos usando `cat` com NGSpice.
+Exemplos mínimos usando `spicelab` com NGSpice.

 ## Pré-requisitos